-Refer to Figure 10, p.
+Refer to Figure 11, p.
 18 and Table 1, p.
 17 and Table 2, p.
 17 for typical unit operating weights rigging before proceeding.

 - Remove the shipping crate from around the unit.
 Do not remove the crating from the top of the unit. - 2.
-Rig the unit as shown in Figure 10, p.
+Rig the unit as shown in Figure 11, p.
 18. Attach adequate strength lifting slings to all four lifting brackets in the unit base rail.
-Do not use cables, chains, or slings except as shown. - Install a lifting bar, as shown in Figure 10, p.
+Do not use cables, chains, or slings except as shown. - 3.
+Install a lifting bar, as shown in Figure 11, p.
 18, to protect the unit and to facilitate a uniform lift.
-The minimum distance between the lifting hook and the top of the unit should be 7 feet.
+The minimum distance between the lifting hook and the top of the unit should be 7 feet. - 4.
+Test-lift the unit to ensure it is properly rigged and balanced, make any necessary rigging adjustments. - 5.
+Lift the unit and position it into place. - Downflow units; align the base rail of the unit with the curb rail while lowering the unit onto the curb.
+Make sure that the gasket on the curb is not damaged while positioning the unit.